 Cultivate your potential through learning and practice.

 Most people develop through facing problems, getting kicked in the behind.
 But the ones who outlive the previous step know the value of orienting oneself towards goals.
-While or after changing key aspects of your issues, it is worth to get specific training appropriate for your natural talents, inclinations and gifts.
-Getting the psychometric evaluations before college helps you choose a right career and prepare for a University which will help you excel.
-The next step is to study on your own the theories which will help you be a good practitioner and exercise in order to train your skills and get experience.
+While or after changing key aspects of your issues, it is worth getting specific training appropriate for your natural talents, inclinations, and gifts.
+Getting the psychometric evaluations before college helps you choose the right career and prepare for a University which will help you excel.
+The next step is to study on your own the theory which will help you be a good practitioner and exercise to train your skills and get experience.
 Knowing yourself also enables you to choose an appropriate job, at the right place in an organization or to choose a niche for your business as a freelancer or entrepreneur.
-It is worth investing somewhere between at least 10.000-100.000 $/€ for your formal + informal education in the right field for your talents (I am only referring to University+master period).
+It is worth investing somewhere between at least 10.000-100.000 $/€ for your formal + informal education in the right field for your talents (I am only referring to the University+master period).

-Not knowing yourself before studying means risking the same amount or (most likely) more and years of your youth doing something you won’t practice so well later, leading to disappointment, mediocrity and sometimes big failure.
+Not knowing yourself before studying means risking the same amount or (most likely) more and years of your youth doing something you won’t practice so well later, leading to disappointment, mediocrity, and sometimes big failure.
 Also, not solving your main inner challenges before or in the time that you’re dedicating cultivating the potential means you will be as strong as your weakest link (which will definitely break sooner or later).
-Also, as an alternative or a complementary to training, you can now learn by reading, watching video seminars, participating in webinars and especially getting customized consulting, coaching or mentoring from specialists in the niches you want to model in.
+Also, as an alternative or a complement to training, you can now learn by reading, watching video seminars, participating in webinars, and especially getting customized consulting, coaching, or mentoring from specialists in the niches you want to model in.

 PS: Thanks to Corina Andreea Popa for the practical suggestions and feedback on this article before publishing.